 - Last, fold in the chopped walnuts, scoop and bake.

-Resting the batter, even for 15 minutes, helps hydrate the flour and supports a lofty muffin.
+Resting the batter helps hydrate the flour and supports a lofty muffin.
 It’s worth the wait.

 You’ll need a twelve cup muffin pan and tulip cups to bake these sourdough muffins.
 This fluffy banana muffins recipe creates extra tall sourdough muffins so tulip muffin liners give them the support they need.
 Tulip cups can be purchased or follow the Kitchen’s DIY method for homemade!

 You’ll notice a relatively high temperature for baking these sourdough starter discard banana muffins at 400F (205C), but as soon as the muffins are popped in the oven, the temperature is lowered to 375F (190C).
 This high starting temperature helps give these muffins their loft and a nice domed shape.

 Pro Tip: Knowing the temperature of your oven is key for best baking outcome.
 Use an external oven thermometer (dial or digital) to know its true temperature and adjust as needed.

 How to Make Sourdough Banana Muffins Healthy(ish)

 I tested this recipe with both all purpose flour and whole wheat white flour.
 They both work beautifully!
 I prefer whole wheat white flour, due to the bonus of whole grain goodness, and its nutty flavor.
 But it’s good to know there’s another option if needed.

 For this sourdough muffin recipe you’ll need half a cup of 100% hydration sourdough discard.
 It can be old or young, and pulled straight from the refrigerator.
 If it’s been hanging out in the fridge for a while (a few weeks or more), smell the discard.
 If it smells fruity and ripe, carry on with your recipe.
 However, if it smells off or stinky, toss it and create new sourdough discard.